I’ve received several questions lately about how to make kombucha, so it’s time for a tell-all post…

 - Please note that all jars, bottles, and other tools should be clean and dry.

 - When the tea has cooled to room temperature, pour into glass jar, leaving several inches headroom.
+A wide mouth funnel can be helpful for this step.

 - Add 1 cup starter liquid and 1 SCOBY.
 The SCOBY will eventually float to the top, sealing off the kombucha from the air at the top of the jar.